-NEW YORK ( TheStreet) -- Commodities ETFs continue to steel themselves against an approaching
+NEW YORK ( TheStreet) -- Commodities ETFs continue to steel themselves against an approaching army of regulators.

 and UNG became bloated with assets.

 Regulators such as the Commodities Futures Trading Commission believe that these futures-based commodity ETFs have become too big for their britches and are looking to curb the funds with position limits.

 PowerShares DB Agriculture Fund